 We can also avoid the intuitively false prediction made by a generative grammar to the effect that a nonsense sentence like The gostak distims the doshes will not be recognizable by an English speaker as linguistic material at all: if the lexicon is treated as a set of constraints on phonological or orthographical material requiring certain forms to be associated with certain grammatical and semantic properties, then no constraint is violated by gostak or dosh being treated as a nouns (simply because there is no constraint saying that they aren't), or by distim being treated as a regular verb.
 The sentence can be depicted, correctly, as the active counterpart of The doshes are distimmed by the gostak, and so on.
+(This important point was, in effect, made 120 years ago in Ingraham 1903, p.
+154, quoted at length by Ogden and Richards 1923, p.
+46. Essentially the same insight, together with its relevance to the model-theoretic view of syntax, was independently recognized much later in Chapter 14 of Johnson and Postal 1980.)
 It is true that the addressee of a sentence like The gostak distims the doshes will be puzzled, but only about what gostaks and doshes are, and what distimming involves - not about whether the sentence says something in English.

 Finally, what I have called syntactic quandaries - cases of apparent clashes of grammatical requirements where no possibility comes out fully well-formed - are predicted to be possible under the model-theoretic view, whereas generative grammars make them impossible to represent (since any given sentence is either generated, meaning that it is perfectly grammatical, or not generated, in which case it has no linguistic properties at all).
 And the fact is that quandaries do arise in human languages.
-A simple example in English is noted by Fillmore (1972).
-He points out that the choice between alternatives like these seems vexingly impossible to make:
+A simple example in English is pointed out by Fillmore (1972).
+He notes that the choice between alternatives like these seems vexingly impossible to make: